 Additional information

-- family hospice leave or
+- are on family hospice leave or

-- care leave and
+- are on care leave and

 - receive care leave benefits.